1. Consultation before application

 III.
 Finalizing your registration

 In your own SOP platform you can finalize your application by clicking on the “Completed Personal data” button.
-The deadline for finalization is 22 April 2022
+The deadline for finalization is 5 May 2023 (new, extended deadline)

 IV.
 Technical check by the Mobility Office